charmed-kubernetes/ceph-csi-operator/README.md

 with `cephfs` being work in progress.

 **__Note:__** This charm creates various Kubernetes resources, including pods.
-Therefore it requires `kubernetes-master` to run in privileged mode (config option `allow-privileged=true`)
+Therefore it requires `kubernetes-control-plane` to run in privileged mode (config option `allow-privileged=true`)

 ## Usage